Preparing for Accreditation Visits

 A portion of your membership supports ABET accreditation.

-IIE recruits and trains members to serve as program evaluators in the accreditation process.
+IISE recruits and trains members to serve as program evaluators in the accreditation process.

-Find accredited industrial engineering programs in:
+Find accredited industrial engineering programs by visiting the ABET web site at: http://main.abet.org/aps/Accreditprogramsearch.aspx

 The programs identified in the link are accredited by Engineers Canada.
 ABET has two Mutual Recognition Agreements (MRAs) with Engineers Canada for engineering programs.
 Therefore, some of the programs listed in the link may be recognized by ABET as being substantially equivalent to ABET accredited programs.